Complete Application Development Manager Career Guide

 Education Requirements

-• Bachelor's degree in Computer Science, Software Engineering, Information Technology, or a closely related technical field.
+Bachelor's degree in Computer Science, Software Engineering, Information Systems, or a closely related technical field; emphasis on software design, algorithms, and systems.
+Common hiring baseline for formal management tracks.

-• Master's degree in Computer Science, Engineering Management, or an MBA with a technology focus for senior leadership positions.
+Master's degree (optional) in Software Engineering, Computer Science, MBA with technology focus, or similar for senior leadership roles that require strategy, budgeting, or cross-organizational influence.

 Soft Skills